WealthInnovationsCA/WealthInnovationsCA-Hugo/content/solutions/rrsp.md

 Don’t be left guessing!
 Meet with one of our consultants, and we can determine how much you need to contribute to your RRSP this year to pay the taxes you want to pay.

-As a bonus, if you work with Wealth Innovations to access an RRSP loan and invest those funds, we will include the cost of your personal tax return for 2020.
+As a bonus, if you work with **Wealth Innovations Inc** to access an RRSP loan and invest those funds, we will include the cost of your personal tax return for 2024.

 To book a meeting: [http://wealthinnovations.ca/meet-with-us]